 |Phentermine||Phentermin, Fentermina / Adipex, Lomaira, Qsymia||3,000|

-MDA cross-reacts cross-reacts with this test at 2,000 ng/mL.
+MDA cross-reacts with this test at 2,000 ng/mL.
 MDA is one form of the designer drug ecstasy and is a minor urinary metabolite of MDMA, which is also a form of ecstasy.
-It should be noted, however, that detection of ecstasy use is outside the scope of an amphetamine test device.
-Instead, an ecstasy test device should be employed, such as the MDMA One Step Ecstasy Drug Test, which detects the three forms of ecstasy: MDMA, MDA, and MDEA.
+It should be noted, however, that detection of ecstasy use is outside the scope of an amphetamine urine test device.
+Instead, an ecstasy urine test device should be employed, such as the 1-panel MDMA One Step Ecstasy Drug Test (or a multi-panel drug test that contains an MDMA panel), which detects the three forms of ecstasy: MDMA, MDA, and MDEA.

 Phentermine cross-reacts with this test at 3,000 ng/mL.
 Phentermine is a prescription obesity drug, dispensed under the brand names Adipex, Lomaira, and Qsymia, in addition to generic versions.
-It should be noted, however, that detection of phentermine use is outside the scope of an amphetamine test device.
+It should be noted, however, that detection of phentermine use is outside the scope of an amphetamine drug screen device.

 The CNS stimulant drug methamphetamine is known to be metabolized and excreted in the urine as both methamphetamine and amphetamine.
-In normal urine (pH 6–8), 37–54% of a d-methamphetamine dose is excreted as unchanged d-methamphetamine, with 4–7% as d-amphetamine.
-It should be noted, however, that detection of methamphetamine use is outside the scope of an amphetamine test device.
-Instead, a methamphetamine test device should be employed, such as the mAMP One Step Methamphetamine Drug Test, which targets d-methamphetamine at 1,000 ng/mL.
+In normal urine (pH 6–8), approximately 37–54% of a d-methamphetamine dose is recovered as unchanged parent drug, with 4–7% recovered as d-amphetamine.
+It should be noted, however, that detection of methamphetamine use is outside the scope of an amphetamine urine test device.
+Instead, a methamphetamine urine test device should be employed, such as the 1-panel mAMP One Step Methamphetamine Drug Test (or a multi-panel drug test that contains a mAMP panel), which targets d-methamphetamine at 1,000 ng/mL.